garlictech/workflows/README.md

 The scripts start the appropriate docker containers implementing the required operation and containing the required, pre-installed, configured software required by the operation.
 This approach is much superior to the local installation approach: you do not have to install all the development packages for each components.

+In the ```docker```folder, you can find the basic, generated docker files and scripts.
+In most cases, they should be enough, but you can freely modify them, to implement some more complicated scenarios.

 The next sections describe the individual scripts.

 ### The webpack based workflows